dOrgTech/the-graph-mutations-spec/README.md

 **Server-Side == Client-Side Resolvers:**
 Originally, I had "`kind: browser/javascript`", but realized that (1) Apollo GraphQL resolvers have the same signature client-side as they do server-side, and (2) implementing server-side resolvers within graph-node could (and should) be done in a way that doesn't require any code changes from the mutation developer (see "Post MVP Goals" section below).

+**Resolvers' `file` Is ES5 Compatible & Bundled:**
+The `resolvers`' `file` property must point to an ES5 compatible javascript module that has been bundled so that there are no external files required by the module at run-time.
+Transpiling, bundling, and ES5 verification can be done using: [babel](https://www.npmjs.com/package/@babel/cli), [webpack](https://www.npmjs.com/package/webpack), and [es-check](https://www.npmjs.com/package/es-check).
+The [example project](./subgraph/src/mutations/package.json) demonstrates this build & verification process.
+The graph-cli will also run this ES5 verification.

 ## Step 2: Add Mutations To Subgraph Manifest

 [`subgraph.yaml`](./subgraph/subgraph.yaml)